Out and Wonderful: Durham Pride All Year Long

 Bulltánica is committed to creating a community for well-being through dedication, expertise and passion.
 Here, you can book a massage or shop their robust selection of herbs.
 With a licensed massage therapist, an herbalist, and a doula and developmental specialist available, Bulltánica provides resources to the community to not just treat your problem areas, but to holistically nurture your body.

-Approaching its one year anniversary, Club ERA has made good on its promise to be a safe space for members of the queer community to gather and have fun.
+Approaching its third year, Club ERA has made good on its promise to be a safe space for members of the queer community to gather and have fun.
 Founded by Triangle Drag Queen Naomi Dix and housed in the basement of The Fruit, this club hosts local artists, DJs, drag queens and more.

 East Durham's neighborhood bar is "the continuation of a mission to create spaces that reflect the expansiveness of the Black imagination."
 Head here for beers, cocktails, wine and, most importantly, community.
 Congress extends an opportunity to all guests to define what a public space can be in an ever evolving place like Durham.